 Our mission is focused on erasing the stigma associated with mental illness, advancing holistic health treatments and improving the lives of all of those impacted.

-Click HERE for the latest podcast (Session 12: spreading knowledge is key - evolving chair) featuring LTYF partner, Lauren Carson, as she shares her own mental health challenges and what she is doing now to help others.
+Click HERE for the latest podcast (Session 12: spreading knowledge is key - evolving chair) featuring Lauren Carson, recently appointed LTYF Executive Director, as she shares her own mental health challenges and what she is doing now to help others.

 CHanging the Story